Rising-Stars-by-Sunshine/STATS201_Aida-_PS2/data/Readme.md

 ## Data Dictionary

 Detailed description of each variable in the dataset.
+As the ranges vary per variable, go to [this](variable_ranges.csv) dataset in which the ranges per variable were retrieved.
+[This](range.ipynb) is the code followed to obtain such ranges.

 | Variable Name                     | Description                                      | Frequency     | Unit                   | Type                    | Range                           | Sample Observations          |